 During this distressing and difficult time having someone you can trust and depend on is important.
 Here at Murray Hills Solicitors you can rest assured that our experienced and professional team will guide you through the legal process in a sympathetic and efficient manner, offering support and information every step of the way.
 We are committed to offering the highest standard of customer care and firmly believe in the personal touch with a fully informative relationship, we know that lack of information can lead to concern and worry, so we will keep you as informed as possible.

-Alexandria heads up the Private Client Department and is a Solicitor with over four years’ experience in private client work, specialising in wills and probate.
-Alexandria has been working in this area since shortly after she qualified and has helped well over a thousand individuals and families both locally and nationally.
+Alexa heads up the Private Client Department and is a Solicitor with over four years’ experience in private client work, specialising in wills and probate.
+Alexa has been working in this area since shortly after she qualified and has helped well over a thousand individuals and families both locally and nationally.

-Alexandria’s hourly rate is £212.40 inclusive of VAT but most work carried out within the department is done on a fixed fee basis, rather than an hourly rate.
+Alexa’s hourly rate is £270 inclusive of VAT but most work carried out within the department is done on a fixed fee basis, rather than an hourly rate.

-Adam obtained an upper second class degree in Law from the University of Hull and passed his legal practice course with distinction at the University of Law in Leeds.
-He joined Murray Hills Solicitors Limited in 2017 as a Paralegal in our Private Client Department and started his training contract with us in September 2018.
-In addition to wills and probate, he will also gain experience in residential conveyancing and civil litigation before he qualifies as a Solicitor in March 2020.
+Rowan obtained an upper second class degree in Law with Criminology from the University of Manchester in 2018 and completed the legal practice course combined with a Masters of Law in Professional Legal Practice at the University of Law in Leeds, gaining a Commendation, in 2019.
+She joined Murray Hills Solicitors Limited in September 2019 as a Paralegal in our Private Client Department.

 We can assist you with obtaining a grant of probate or a grant of letters of administration.